JavisVerse/.github/profile/README.md

-# Welcome to JavisVerse 🚀
-# A Universe of Joint Audio-Video Intelligence Symphony
+# Welcome to JavisVerse: A Universe of Joint Audio-Video Intelligence Symphony 🚀

 https://javisverse.github.io/